PokemonAutomation/SwSh-Arduino/README.md

 **General Tools:**
 -	**TurboA** - Endlessly mash A.
--	**MultiGameFossil** - Revive fossils.
-Supports multiple saves so you can go afk for longer than 5 hours.
 -	**MassRelease** - Mass release boxes of Pokémon.
 -	**SurpriseTrade** - Surprise trade away boxes of Pokémon.
 -	**TradeBot** - Surprise trade with code for giveaways.